Drive-thru Coronavirus testing for 'high-risk people' begins at Cobb County park

 However, the testing is "invitation only."
 The tests are only for people who have received a voucher from the Cobb and Douglas Public Health.

 Those "priority" people include those who provide services to others in the community, like healthcare providers, first responders, and nursing home staff.
+There will be NO walk-ups allowed, even for those first responders and healthcare providers.

 The park will also provide testing for patients referred to Cobb and Douglas Public Health by a physician.